kolotyluk/loom-lab/docs/lexicon.md

 For [Ontology](https://en.wikipedia.org/wiki/Ontology)
 and [Taxonomy](https://en.wikipedia.org/wiki/Taxonomy)
 nerds like me, I try to offer my perspective on things.
-Much of what I offer here are things I have learned and experience with working with Project Loom, where I try to not only provide a Loom slant on things, but also a consistent narrative aligned with the experiments in this project.
+Much of what I offer here are things I have learned and experience in experimenting with Project Loom, where I try to not only provide a Loom slant on things, but also a consistent narrative aligned with the experiments in this project.
 There are many other sources of information to consult on this rich subject-matter.